therkildsen-lab/data-processing/markdowns/quality_filtering.md

 ## Introduction

-Quality filtering is the process that removes poly-G tails, low-quality bases, extremely short sequencing reads, etc. It is an optional step for our pipeline.
+Quality filtering is the process that removes poly-G tails from sequencing reads, filters out low-quality reads, trims all reads to the same length, etc. It is an **optional** step in our pipeline.

 We use `fastp` to perform quality filtering.
-Currently, we support three
+Currently, our script supports three functionalities:
-functionalities:

   - `polyg`: a 4-base sliding window moves from the begining of the read to the end, cutting everything after the window in which the average